PoojiPondari/PooClaimsEverything-/README.md

-PooClaimsEverything! – Insurance Cost Predictor

-PooClaimsEverything is a Flask web app that predicts insurance costs based on personal health data.
-It uses machine learning to provide quick, accurate estimates.
+PooClaimsEverything! – Insurance Cost Predictor PooClaimsEverything! is an intelligent web application built with Flask that leverages machine learning to predict insurance costs based on personal health factors.
+The app is designed to help users get accurate cost predictions with a focus on privacy and security.

 Key Features:
-Predicts insurance costs using AI

-Provides a personal dashboard with prediction history

-Calculates BMI in real-time
+AI-powered Predictions: Instant insurance cost predictions using machine learning.

+Personal Dashboard: View your prediction history and track changes over time.

+Real-Time BMI Calculation: Automatically calculates and validates BMI for users.

-Secure user login and data protection
+Secure Authentication: Protects your data with secure login and encrypted storage.

-Works on both mobile and desktop

-How to Get Started:
+Mobile & Desktop Friendly: Fully responsive, ensuring ease of use across devices.

+Login History Tracking: Monitors and stores login attempts for better security.

+Quick Start:
-Clone the repository.
+Clone the Repository

-Set up a virtual environment and activate it.
+Clone the project using Git and navigate to the project directory.

+Set Up Virtual Environment
+Create and activate a virtual environment:

+bash
+Copy
+python -m venv venv
+source venv/bin/activate  # For Windows: venv\Scripts\activate
+Install Dependencies
+Install the required libraries with:

+bash
+Copy
-Install the required dependencies with pip install -r requirements.txt.
+pip install -r requirements.txt
+Run the Application

-Start the application with python run.py.
+Start the app by running:

+bash
+Copy
+python run.py
+Access the App
-Open your browser and go to http://localhost:5000 to access the app.
+Open a web browser and go to http://localhost:5000 to use the app.

-User Inputs:
+User Input Parameters:
-Age: 1 to 70 years
+Age: Between 1 to 70 years

 BMI: Minimum 20